RameshEY/Kunena-Forum/Git-Issues-Guidelines.md

 #### Title Description

-When starting descriptions part of the title it is important to use a verb based on the type of issue it is going to be:
+When starting the descriptions part of the title it is important to use a verb based on the type of action issue it is going to convey:

 **New Stuff**
 * Add [new_item{subject}] to [current_item{subject}]...